Mohammed-Salameh/Microsoft/Message-store-has-reached-its-maximum-size.md

 3. **Restart Outlook**:
 Close the Registry Editor, then restart Microsoft Outlook.
 The issue should now be resolved, and you should be able to use your message store without encountering the size limit error.
+## Important Note

-Please note: Modifying the Windows Registry can cause serious problems if not done correctly.
-It's recommended that you back up the registry before making any changes and only proceed if you are comfortable with these steps.
+**Please note: Modifying the Windows Registry can cause serious problems if not done correctly.
+It's recommended that you back up the registry before making any changes and only proceed if you are comfortable with these steps.**